 2) Keep it short and simple

 There are two reasons why subject lines should be short and straightforward.
 Firstly, email service providers generally only allow around 60-80 characters in the subject line.
-Secondly, the subject line is meant to focus on the purpose of the message and only present information on what to expect with the rest of the email.
+Secondly, the subject line is designed to focus on the purpose of the message and only present information on what to expect within the rest of the email.
 If it is too wordy, the media professional will lose interest.
 The subject line is not a place for wordy descriptions.
-For some, it may seem impossible to create a sentence that effectively describes their intention in eight words or less, which is why PR agencies like Pressfarm exist.
+For some, it may seem impossible to create a sentence that effectively describes their intention in eight words or less.
+This is why PR agencies like Pressfarm exist.

 3) No need for “clickbait” content

-Also, companies should avoid using words that are too self-promotional, too many capital letters or excessive punctuation.
+Additionally, companies should avoid using words that are too self-promotional or have too many capital letters and excessive punctuation.
 This kind of content can trigger spam filters.
-If your pitch ends up in a journalist’s spam folder.
-Then you might ruin your chances of getting any media coverage at all.
-In order for your subject line to be direct, it must clearly outline of the contents of your email.
-This convinces the journalist that the media pitch been written for a specific reason and should be consider for a story.
-A subject line which offers value and help, frames the email as something.
-That will be mutually beneficial to both the brand and its target media professional.
+If your pitch ends up in a journalist’s spam folder, then you might ruin your chances of getting any media coverage at all.
+In order for your subject line to be direct, it must clearly outline the contents of your email.
+This convinces the journalist that the media pitch has been written for a specific reason and should be considered for a story.
+A subject line that offers value and help frames the email as something that will be mutually beneficial to both the brand and its target media professional.

 4) Consider the interest of journalists

-Companies need to research the media professional.
-They are trying to target thoroughly before even writing and distributing a media pitch.
-By finding out the topics they write about and their reporting styles.
-Companies have a better chance to get the media coverage.
-They crave because they know exactly whether their content will be read.
-Also, companies should consider using keywords or information related to the media professional’s previous content.
+Companies need to research the media professional they are trying to target thoroughly before even writing and distributing a media pitch.
+By finding out the topics they write about and their reporting styles, companies have a better chance of getting the media coverage they crave.
+This is because they know whether their content will be read.
+Companies should also consider using keywords or information related to the media professional’s previous content.
 This will increase the chances that the media pitch will be open and read.
 Additionally, a personalized subject line offers more incentive for a media professional to create a story about the company.
-Once they realize the pitch was create specifically for them, they will be more open to reading it.
+Once they realize the pitch was created specifically for them, they will be more open to reading it.

 Examples of successful media pitch subject lines